LeNPaul/Lagrange/_posts/2020-06-28-why-you-must-create-a-website-for-your-organization.md

    Unlike brochures and offline profiles, it is so much easier, faster, and less costly to update your website with new content.
 Everyone can get the latest info in minutes.
 Putting a simple Q&A (question and answer) page on your website helps to clear the air about the common questions you are most frequently asked about your organization.
 This is a huge takeaway because it allows you to focus on more important communications.

-5. **1.
-It serves as a database or archive for your organization:** If you invest your time and money to create a website with well laid-out content, it will be much easier for you or any visitor looking for something.
+5. **It serves as a database or archive for your organization:** If you invest your time and money to create a website with well laid-out content, it will be much easier for you or any visitor looking for something.
 It saves you from the constraints of randomly muddling through stacks of files to search for reports or just some info about a past project.

    With a website, it's just a few clicks away to get you to any information you want.
 It can be a valuable reference for your team when implementing similar projects.
 Your information is not affected by disaster; they are available to you and your team at all the time regardless of the location.
 All your project information is always safe in one place for easy access.

 ## Conclusion

-There is no more thinking whether you need a website for your organization or not.
+There is no more thinking about whether you need a website for your organization or not.
 You have learned about just a few advantages of a website to your organization.
 As a small NGO, don't hesitate to invest in a website.

 The return on investment is enormous.